What is Athletic Greens powder?

-I strongly believe that you can and should be able to get all the nutrients your body needs to function at a high level from the normal food you eat each day.
+I strongly believe that you can and should be able to get all the nutrient dense extracts your body needs to function at a high level from the normal food you eat each day.

 Therefore, I am not a proponent of taking vitamin tablets or dietary supplements as a substitute for having a good daily diet and eating the right things.

 However, the fact is that sometimes I am very busy, working, training or just running around living life, and at times I probably don’t eat enough of the right things at the right times.

 This is especially true when I am traveling for work, spending time in airports, hotels, different climates and time zones, often with less than the ideal amount of sleep.